Nexus Arts is delighted to announce the return of Interplay in 2021

 Involvement in the program is free.
 You are expected to attend workshops and artist catch up sessions.
 Please talk to us if you think this will be a problem for you.
 One on one sessions with Nexus staff will take place at negotiated times which suit both parties.

 As part of the program, you will perform once during the Interplay performance series.
 You will be paid for this performance, and the date will be negotiated with Nexus staff and other program artists.
 The performance will be one set (approx. 45-50 minutes) in duration, and you will perform on the same night as one other program artist.

 Program Manager: Artistic Director, Nexus Arts

 Emily Tulloch is a South Australian musician working as a violinist, composer-arranger, educator and arts manager, with a passion for the creation, presentation and promotion of contemporary music in Adelaide, Australia and beyond.
-Emily has been a member of Zephyr Quartet since 2005, and with the ensemble has created critically acclaimed and award-winning shows, performed across Australia and internationally, received two Ruby Awards for Innovation (2009 & 2015) and three APRA/AMCOS Australian Art Music Awards (2012, 2016 & 2019).
+Emily was a member of Zephyr Quartet from 2005 to 2020, and with the ensemble created critically acclaimed and award-winning shows, performed across Australia and internationally, received two Ruby Awards for Innovation and three APRA/AMCOS Australian Art Music Awards.
+As a composer she has been commissioned by the Adelaide Youth Orchestra, Restless Dance Theatre, and Brink Productions.
 She has been a core member of the COMA (Creative Original Music Adelaide) committee since 2007, working on the presentation and promotion of original music in that city and helping co-ordinate twice-monthly concert presentations continuously for more than ten years.
 Emily holds two first class Honours degrees, in violin performance and Spanish.
-Emily joined Nexus Arts as Music Programs Manager in early 2017, and recently took on the newly created role of Artistic Director, leading the organisation from late July 2019.
+Emily joined Nexus Arts as Music Programs Manager in early 2017 and took on the newly created role of Artistic Director in July 2019.

 Artist Development Officer